 Most structural and significant building work requires building consent.
 Some exemptions apply for low-risk, minor work, or work that is carried out or supervised by qualified professionals.
-Schedule 1 of the Building Act sets out a detailed list of work that is exempt from requiring a building consent.
-The Ministry of Business, Innovation and Employment has a guide on work that does not require building consent.
+Schedule 1 of the Building Act (external link) sets out a detailed list of work that is exempt from requiring a building consent.
+The Ministry of Business, Innovation and Employment has a guide (external link) on work that does not require building consent.
 Please also refer to exemptions from building consent for more information.

 Even if it is exempt, all work must be carried out in accordance with the building code and other relevant legislation.

 Sometimes you may not need a building consent but may be required to get a resource consent.

 You may also need to fill out other forms to show us what you’re doing as specified on the application form or check sheet.